 You Credit Score- How's Your FICO?

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+Did you know?
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

 Improving your score

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
 So called "credit repair" companies advertise quick fixes, but the FICO score is built on your lifetime credit history, so it's not possible to raise it significantly in the short term.
 You should appeal for the credit agency to remove any incorrect reporting from your credit report; this is really the only "quick fix" for credit problems.

 In order to raise your score, you must obtain the reports that the agencies use to build it.
 Of course, you need the score as well.
 Fair Isaac, the company that offered the original FICO credit score, sells scores on its website: myFICO.com.
 It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
 They also provide information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

 You can get a free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.